The Sheffield Medico-Chirurgical Society is a forum for all branches of the medical and dental professions.

 To foster personal and professional relations among members of the profession in and around Sheffield

-Meetings are held Thursdays from October to March.
-Lectures cover a wide diversity of topics designed to be of interest to all the members.
+Meetings are held twice a month on alternate Thursdays from October to March.
+Lectures cover a wide diversity of topics designed to be of interest to all the membership.
 The topics are chosen from suggestions made by members.

-Each meeting is followed by a meal with a glass of wine.
-It provides an opportunity to mix with colleagues from other disciplines in a relaxed atmosphere.
+Each meeting is followed by a buffet meal with a glass of wine providing an opportunity to mix with colleagues from other disciplines in a relaxed atmosphere.

-The venue is usually a lecture theatre in the Royal Hallamshire Hospital or in the Sheffield Medical School.
+The venue is usually a lecture theatre in the Royal Hallamshire Hospital.

 Eponymous lectures are also held from time to time.